wireapp/wire-server-deploy/offline/ldap-scim-bridge.md

 ## Copy the values

-Since the ldap-scim-bridge needs to be configured at least once per team, we must copy the values
+Since the `ldap-scim-bridge` needs to be configured at least once per team, we must copy the values.

-edit the values.
+Edit the values.

-Set the schedule to "*/10 * * * *" for every 10 minutes.
+Set the schedule to `"*/10 * * * *"` for every 10 minutes.

-### set the ldap source.
+### Set the ldap source.

-for AD:
+For active Directory:

 ```
 ldapSource:
   tls: true